Sophie Fiennes: Early life

-Sophie Fiennes was born in Ipswich, England, and is the daughter of photographer Mark Fiennes and novelist and painter, Jennifer Lash (Jini Fiennes).
-She is the sister of Ralph Fiennes, Martha Fiennes, Magnus Fiennes, Jacob Fiennes and Joseph Fiennes.
-She is the granddaughter of Maurice Fiennes, great-granddaughter of Alberic Arthur Twisleton-Wykeham-Fiennes, and great-great-granddaughter of Frederick Benjamin Twisleton-Wykeham-Fiennes, 16th Baron Saye and Sele.
-Her surname is of Norman origin.
-Her foster brother, Michael Emery, is an archaeologist and her nephew, Hero Fiennes Tiffin, played Tom Riddle, young Lord Voldemort, in Harry Potter and the Half-Blood Prince.
+Fiennes was born in Ipswich, England, the daughter of the photographer Mark Fiennes and the novelist and painter Jennifer Lash (Jini Fiennes).
+She is the sister of Ralph Fiennes, Martha Fiennes, Magnus Fiennes, Jacob Fiennes and Joseph Fiennes, and the granddaughter of Maurice Fiennes.
+Her nephew Hero Fiennes Tiffin played the young Lord Voldemort in Harry Potter and the Half-Blood Prince.

-The family moved house throughout Fiennes’ childhood, living at various times in Suffolk, Wiltshire, London, and notably in West Cork and Kilkenny, Ireland, where Mark Fiennes designed and built the family's house, and developed a practice as a photographer.
-Although best known for his architectural studies, “photographer of extraordinary versatility, whose work - featured in 2003 in a major retrospective at the Menier Gallery in London - reflected his sensitivity to places and people, his perennial sense of humour and, not least, an ingrained dislike of pomposity and hierarchy that gave many of his pictures a cutting edge of social comment.”

-Jini Fiennes, described by the writer Dodie Smith as “almost too interesting to be true”, home-schooled the children, inspired by the Scottish educationalist A.S.
-Neill.
+The family moved throughout Fiennes' childhood, living at various times in Suffolk, Wiltshire, London, and West Cork and Kilkenny in Ireland, where Mark Fiennes designed and built the family's house and developed his photography practice.
+His obituary in The Independent described him as "a photographer of extraordinary versatility ... [whose work] reflected his sensitivity to places and people, his perennial sense of humour and, not least, an ingrained dislike of pomposity and hierarchy".
+Jini Fiennes, whom the novelist Dodie Smith described as "almost too interesting to be true", home-schooled the children, influenced by the Scottish educationalist A. S. Neill.

-Along with her siblings, Fiennes assisted her parents with running their postcard company Insight Cards, black and white photographs of Ireland taken by both Mark and Jini Fiennes.
-They sold the company in 1976, which now trades as Insight Cards Limited.

-Fiennes’ father, Mark Fiennes, taught his daughter photography – both how to take photographs and how to print in black and white – while Jini Fiennes took her daughter to attend life drawing classes aged 11, at St Edmund's Art Centre, Salisbury.
-Sophie Fiennes attributes this early immersion in observation and the creation of the image as a foundational experience.
+Fiennes and her siblings helped their parents run Insight Cards, a postcard company selling black-and-white photographs of Ireland taken by Mark and Jini Fiennes; the family sold the business in 1976.
+Mark Fiennes taught his daughter photography, and Jini Fiennes took her to life-drawing classes at St Edmund's Art Centre, Salisbury, from the age of 11 – an early immersion in observation that Fiennes has described as formative.